Hacknocraft/AppFriendsDocs/docs/iOS/dialogs.md

 ```
 ## Message Receipts
-You can check the receipts of a message by using "AFMessage" class:
+You can check the receipts of a message by using `AFMessage` class:
 ```swift
 // message is an AFMessage object message.getReceipts { (receivedUserIDs, readUserIDs, error) in